 PCOS fertility medications

-These are gonadotrophins which are used to stimulate the growth of an egg.
+These are gonadotrophins that are used to stimulate the growth of an egg.
 However, very careful medical supervision is required with these medications to make sure that the response is not too strong, as it could cause the production of several eggs at once.
 This needs to be avoided as it would increase the risk of multiple births.

 Another possibility that could be recommended by your fertility specialist may be a drug that lowers your blood sugar by improving the way your body uses insulin, such as metformin.
 The improvement in insulin use can improve ovulation for some women with PCOS and could also reduce the risk of developing diabetes.